lab11/powerblade/data_collection/measurements/README.md

 # BLE Data Gathering
 Gathers data from a powerblade over advertisements

-This script can be used to display PowerBlade advertisements
+This script can be used to record a fixed number of PowerBlade measurements

 At first run:
 ```
 npm install
-sudo node powerblade_adv.js
+sudo node measurements.js
 ```

 Subsequent runs:
 ```
-sudo node powerblade_adv.js
+sudo node measurements.js
 ```